azhang70/harness-demo/README.md

 ```

 ## Tips
-> - For the DockerHub Connector, use Username and Password as the authentication method
+> - For the DockerHub Connector, use Username and Password as the authentication method.
+You may need to create a new Secret (personal access token) for this to work.
 > - Make sure Docker Desktop is open before running 'minikube start'
 > - If the pipeline is hanging, there is likely an issue with the Kubernetes cluster (check Delegate connectivity)